 Best of all, these activities are free or low cost – and available to do all over the greater Madison area on Lake Monona, Lake Mendota, Lake Wingra and beyond.
-Take advantage of this year’s ultra-clear ice and amazing conditions to make new winter memories with your friends and family.

 1. Stop!
 Shanty time